Meta-Learning Adaptive Loss Functions: Introduction

-\item We address shortcomings in the design of neural network-based loss function parameterizations, which previously caused learned loss functions to be biased toward overly flat shapes resulting in poor training dynamics.
+\item We identify and address shortcomings in the design of neural network-based loss function parameterizations, which previously caused learned loss functions to be biased toward overly flat shapes resulting in poor training dynamics.

-\item Empirically, we demonstrate that models trained with our method has enhanced convergence capabilities and inference performance compared to handcrafted loss functions and offline loss function learning methods.
+\item Empirically we show that models trained with our method exhibit faster convergence and improved inference performance compared to those trained with handcrafted or offline-learned loss functions.

-\item Finally, we analyze the meta-learned loss functions, highlighting several key trends to explore why our adaptive meta-learned loss functions are so performant in contrast to traditional handcrafted loss functions.
+\item Finally, we analyze the learned loss functions and uncover key insights, such as implicit meta-learning, which reveals why meta-learned loss functions consistently outperform traditional handcrafted losses.

 \end{itemize}